uhray/mezure/README.md

 #### Activity Stream

 An activity stream is a pathway of actions in the app.
 It begins when you open the app in a window/tab on your browser and ends when you stop making actions.
 If you have multiple windows or tabs open, they will count as different activity streams.
-Likewise, if you click a link that opens a window as a `target="_blank"`, this begins a new activity streams.
+Likewise, if you click a link that opens a window as a `target="_blank"`, this begins a new activity stream.

 To log things to a current activity stream, see the [activity](#activity) method.